Loretta Weinberg: Biography

 Weinberg serves on the Senate Health, Human Services and Senior Citizens Committee (as Vice-Chair) and on the State Government Committee (also as Vice-Chair).
 She is a former member of the Senate Commerce Committee and the Senate Judiciary Committee.

 Weinberg was chosen by Democratic committee members in March 1992 to fill the seat vacated in the Assembly by D. Bennett Mazur, who had resigned due to illness.
 She served in the General Assembly, the lower house of the New Jersey Legislature, until 2005.
 In the Assembly, Weinberg served as the Majority Conference Leader from 2002 to 2005, Deputy Minority Leader from 1996 to 2001 and Assistant Minority Leader from 1994 to 1995.
 Weinberg served as the Chairwoman of the Health and Human Services Committee and Vice Chairwoman of the Family, Women, and Children's Services Committee.
 Additionally, she also served on the New Jersey Historical Commission, Legislative Services Commission and the New Jersey Israel Commission.
 Some of her past Committee assignments include the Community Services Committee, the Veteran Affairs Committee and, most recently, the Consumer and Regulated Professions Committee.

 From 1975 to 1985, she was the Assistant Administrator of Bergen County.
 She was elected to the Teaneck Township Council in 1990, completing her council term in 1994.
 Besides her service in the Legislature, Weinberg has also been active in community organizations including the American Red Cross, Shelter Our Sisters, the Bergen Family Center, AARP Teaneck Chapter, New Jersey Network of Women Elected Officials, National Organization of Women Legislators and the National Council of Jewish Women.

 Weinberg has been recognized as "Legislator Worker of the Year" by the National Association of Social Workers - New Jersey Chapter, The "Friend of New Jersey's Children Award" by the American Academy of Pediatrics - New Jersey Chapter and the "Legislator of the Year Award" by the New Jersey Center for Outreach and Services for the Autism Community (COSAC).
 She has been selected by Marquis Who's Who for inclusion in the "Who's Who of American Women List".

 Weinberg was born in New York City and graduated from the University of California, Berkeley with a B.A. in History.
 She has completed all course work for a Master of Public Administration from Fairleigh Dickinson University.

 On January 13, 2020, Weinberg announced her retirement from politics in January 2022 when her current term expires.

-After her term ended on January 7, 2022 she joined a board of directors role at Horizon Blue Cross Blue Shield of New Jersey.
+Weinberg resigned on January 7, 2022, four days before the end of her term, to join a board of directors role at Horizon Blue Cross Blue Shield of New Jersey.

+In April 2025, at age 90, Weinberg organized a Hands Off protest at a retirement home in Teaneck.